-

 Coming Out of Hibernation

-As we come out of hibernation due to the lockdowns, is anyone else feeling a bit overwhelmed dealing with other people again?
-I feel like my patience is razor-thin when it comes to interacting with others in any capacity.
-Don’t get me wrong, being around, conversing with, and engaging with real live people has been wonderful; that said, my patience is fried already.
+As we come out of hibernation due to the lockdowns, is anyone else feeling overwhelmed by dealing with other people again?
+My patience is razor-thin when interacting with others in any capacity.
+Don’t get me wrong—being around, conversing with, and engaging with real-life people has been wonderful, but my patience is already fried.
 One area of concern I have noticed is the complete chaos on the roads.
-I think we all are a bit rusty when it comes to four-way stop signs, driving in the passing lanes on the highway, and just overall driving skills.
-What in the world is…
+We all are a bit rusty regarding four-way stop signs, driving in the passing lanes on the highway, and overall driving skills.
+What in the world is going on out there?
+Another area of anxiety arises while visiting stores, specifically the local Wawa…